Building Healthier Homes

 Public Health Brigades are assigned to lodging facilities based on proximity to the partner community they will be working with.

 Asamblea de Dios

 Campamento Asambleas De Dios, San Carlos, Panama is a large facility that sits only about 800 meters from the main road(Via Panamericana) approximately 2 hours from Panama City.
 Here, brigaders enjoy a beautiful view of the Pacific Ocean.
 Global Brigades Panama has been using the San Carlos facility since March 2015.
 Emergency medical care is available at the Health Center in the town of San Carlos, approximately 2 minutes from this facility.

 The El Palmar hostel sits along the Pan-American highway, approximately 30 minutes after passing Lago Bayano and approximately 10 minutes before reaching the town of Torti.
 Here, brigaders enjoy a beautiful view of a landscape full of green mountains and farms’ pastures.
 Global Brigades Panama has used El Palmar for several years, and it has housed hundreds of brigaders.
 Emergency medical care is easily accessible in Torti.

 Hotel Avicar sits along the Pan-American highway, approximately 40 minutes after passing Lago Bayano and is in the center of the town of Torti.
 Here, brigaders enjoy a beautiful view of a landscape full of green mountains and farms’ pastures.
 Also, brigaders staying at Hotel Avicar get see how life plays out in a rural town in East Panama.
-Emergency medical care is available in Torti.
+Emergency medical care is available

 This DONATION is non-refundable